Susana Villagomez: Role Model and an Inspiration to Students

 I’m hoping the program opens more doors in the field of education—but also in the mental health profession—so that I can help students be successful.
 In the past three years, there’s been a big rise in mental illness in kids as young as eighth grade.

 I’m hoping to be able to reach out to those families.
 I’m also fascinated when I get to go to conferences and hear other people talk about their work.
 That’s something I would like to do as well.
-And I would like to focus on the bilingual population.
+In addition, I would like to focus on the bilingual population.